 (4)

 where wa is the weight of a fish at age a.
 The length- and age-composition data for the fishery were assumed to be multinomially distributed (see Data Scenarios for details).
-Ageing error was normally distributed with ages subject to a 5% standard deviation by age.
+Ageing error was assumed to be normally distributed with ages subject to a 5% standard deviation by age.

 The fishery selectivity during the historical period (years 1-50) were assumed asymptotic (Fig. 1).
 The fishery selectivity shifted to a domed-shaped (compared to the historical asymptotic) within the operating model during the period that the stock was estimated to be below the target biomass (0.40SB0).
 Once the population was estimated to have recovered to above the target biomass, fishery selectivity reverted to the asymptotic form.
 The shift in selectivity was designed as a way to mimic a change in fisher behavior resulting from an overfished declaration.
-The change in selectivity was dependent upon the estimated status of the stock rather than the true operating model status.
-Changes in fisher behavior modeled by a change in selectivity were assumed to be driven by management restrictions based on the estimation method’s perception of the stock rather than the true unobservable state of the simulated stock.
+The change in selectivity depended on the estimated status of the stock rather than the true operating model status., i.e. changes in fisher behavior modeled by a change in selectivity were assumed to be driven by management restrictions based on the estimation method’s perception of the stock rather than the true unobservable state of the simulated stock.

 The estimation method

 Stock synthesis (SS), an integrated statistical catch-at-age model (Methot and Wetzel, 2013), was the estimation method used to assess the simulated stocks.
 SS was applied for the first time in year 50 and then every 6th year thereafter.
-Assessment frequency of U.S. west coast groundfish varies based upon commercial importance which is used as an indicator of exploitation, the time since last assessment, and dynamics of the stock (Methot, 2015).
+Assessment frequency of U.S. west coast groundfish varies as a consequence of commercial importance, which is used as an indicator of exploitation, the time since last assessment, and dynamics of the stock (Methot, 2015).
 Long-lived rockfish species generally have slow dynamics, resulting in minimal fluctuations in biomass from year to year (assuming non-extreme harvesting).
 Assessing the stock every 6th year was selected as an interval of time that would balance the need for re-evaluation based upon the slow dynamics of the stock and to minimize computational time per simulation.

 R0, steepness, growth, annual recruitment deviations, initial age-structure deviations, the size at maximum selectivity, and the width at the maximum selectivity for the fishery were estimated.
 The relative stock biomass in the assessment year was estimated and the forecasted catches were determined using the Pacific Fishery Management Council (PFMC) rockfish harvest control rule.
 The catches were removed from the operating population without error, fishery CPUE and composition data were generated for the subsequent six years.

 The PFMC harvest control rule applies a linear reduction in catch when a stock falls below 0.40SB0, with no fishing when the stock falls 0.10SB0.
-The overfishing level was set equal to the target spawner-per-recruit harvest rate multiplied by SBt.
-The overfished level was reduced by a management buffer value that accounts for the uncertainty about current biomass for well-assessed stocks (0.956; Ralston et al., 2011) to determine the acceptable biological catch level (i.e. acceptable biological catch = 0.956 overfishing level).
-The annual catch limit was set equal to the acceptable biological catch when the stock was above 0.40SB0 or reduced from the acceptable biological catch according to the harvest control rule when the stock fell below 0.40SB0.
+The overfishing level (OFL) was set equal to the target spawner-per-recruit harvest rate multiplied by SBt.
+The OFL was reduced by a management buffer value that accounts for the uncertainty about current biomass for well-assessed stocks (0.956; Ralston et al., 2011) to determine the acceptable biological catch levelm ABC (i.e. ABC = 0.956 OFL).
+The annual catch limit was set equal to the ABC when the stock was above 0.40SB0 or reduced from the ABC according to the harvest control rule when the stock fell below 0.40SB0.